-For strict observance to the menu served, it is being monitored by the School Management Committee (SMC), Headmasters and guardians and the Local bodies.
+It is being monitored by the School Management Committee (SMC), Headmasters and guardians and the Local bodies for strict observance to serve Mid-Day-Meal as per menu.
 Due to price rise of essential commodities, it is difficult to meet up the prescribed calorie with the present cooking cost.
 Hence, it is proposed for enhancement in the cooking cost, so that there is equality with the market price index.